codexns/package_coverage/readme.md

 If a database path has been set, it saves the results in the SQLite coverage database.

-Uses the quick panel to prompt the user for the package to test. *Only packages in the `Packages/` folder with a file named `dev/tests.py` will be presented.*
+Uses the quick panel to prompt the user for the package to test.
+Tests are run in a background thread, meaning the `sublime` API will not be accessible. *Only packages in the `Packages/` folder with a file named `dev/tests.py` will be presented.*

+### Measure Coverage in UI Thread

+The same as *Measure Coverage*, except the test are run in the UI thread, allowing access to the `sublime` API.

+### Measure Coverage with HTML Report

+The same as *Measure Coverage*, except in addition to the output panel, an HTML report will be generated and opened in the user's default web browser.

+### Measure Coverage in UI Thread with HTML Report

+The same as *Measure Coverage with HTML Report*, except the test are run in the UI thread, allowing access to the `sublime` API.

 ### Set Database Path